Gebrüder Thonet: Thonet today

-In 2006, Gebrüder Thonet became Thonet GmbH.
-The company is currently managed by Thorsten Muck at its headquarters in Frankenberg/Eder, Germany.
-Michael Thonet’s descendants in the fifth and sixth generations remain involved as associates and sales partners.
-The company’s collection includes bentwood furniture, tubular steel classics from the Bauhaus era, as well as contemporary designs by internationally known architects and designers.
+In 2006 Gebrüder Thonet becomes Thonet GmbH.
+Today, Thorsten Muck runs the company with its head offices and production facilities in Frankenberg/Eder (Germany).
+Michael Thonet's direct descendants in the fifth and sixth generation remain involved in the company's business as associates and sales partners.
+The collection still comprises famous bentwood furniture, tubular steel classics from the Bauhaus era, and current designs by famous contemporary architects and designers.

 Museums and exhibitions

-In 1989, Thonet opened a museum on its company premises in Frankenberg, with 700 square metres of exhibition space showcasing historical pieces.
+In 1989 a museum was opened in Frankenberg, which is located on the company premises and shows historical exhibits on 700 square meters of exhibition space.

-The Museum of Applied Arts, Vienna (MAK) houses a large collection of Thonet furniture.
-Its permanent exhibition presents 100 years of Thonet production, as well as work by the Kohn brothers and the Danhauser furniture factory.
-The Imperial Furniture Collection in Vienna also displays selected Thonet objects, including the Michael Thonet “running chair” from 1843–1848, made for the Stadtpalais Liechtenstein palace.
+The Museum of Applied Arts Vienna has a large furniture collection and shows in its permanent exhibition an overview of one hundred years of Thonet production as well as that of the Kohn brothers and the furniture factory Danhauser.
+The Hofmobiliendepot (Imperial Furniture Collection) in Vienna also shows selected objects from Thonet, including the graceful Michael Thonet running chair from 1843/48 for the Vienna Stadtpalais Liechtenstein.

-To mark the 200th anniversary of the company, the MAK presented a major exhibition of Thonet designs from December 2019 to September 2020, featuring items from its permanent collection.
+To mark the 200th anniversary of the Thonet company, the Museum of Applied Arts, Vienna (MAK Vienna) presented a comprehensive exhibition of Thonet designs, featuring items from MAK's permanent collection, running from December 2019 to September 2020.